Adversarial Inverse Reinforcement Learning for Mean Field Games: Implementation Details

-{\bf Models.} The {\bf reward model} $r_\omega$ takes as input the concatenation of feature vectors of $s$, $a$ and $\mu$ and outputs a scalar as the reward.
-The {\bf reward shaping model} takes as input the concatenation of feature vectors of states and mean field.
-The {\bf adaptive sampler model} takes as input the concatenation of feature vectors of a state and outputs a probability distribution over actions.
-For all models, We adopt the neural network (a four-layer perceptrons) with the Adam optimiser and the Leaky ReLU activation function.
-The sizes of two hidden layers are both 64.
+The reward mode $r_\omega$ takes as input the concatenation of feature vectors of $s$, $a$ and $\mu$ and outputs a scalar as the reward.
+We adopt the neural network (a four-layer perceptron) with the Adam optimiser and the Leaky ReLU activation function.
+The sizes of the two hidden layers are both 64.
 The learning rate is $10^{-4}$.
+The adaptive sampler $\pi^{\theta_t}$ ($0 \leq t < T$) takes as input the feature vector of a state and outputs a distribution over the action set.
+The neural network architecture for each adaptive sampler is a five-layer perceptron with the Adam optimiser and the Leaky ReLU activation function.
+The sizes of the first two hidden layers are both 64, the size of the third hidden layer is identical to the size of the action set, and the last layer is a softmax layer for generating a distribution over the action set.